 (2) getting help from OKDHS staff to complete the application using agency view for online enrollment.

 5. (a) The nursing facility may prefer the application be handled locally, but the applicant's needs take precedence.

-(b) Cases for children in OKDHS or tribal custody must remain in the county of jurisdiction.
+(b) Cases for children in OKDHS or tribal custody remain in the county of jurisdiction.

-6. (a) When the applicant applies for TANF in a county other than the one in which he or she lives, the worker and applicant together determine whether the applicant is best served by referring him or her to TANF Work activities in the county of residence or in the county in which he or she applied.
+6. (a) When the applicant applies for TANF in a county other than the one where the applicant lives, the worker and applicant together determine whether the applicant is best served by referring the applicant to TANF Work activities in the county of residence or in the county in which the applicant applied.
 Determining factors may include the availability of:

 (1) services that best fit the applicant's skills and abilities;

 (4) where the applicant's support network is located.